 1st day: Agadir – Taroudant – Taliouine – Agdez

 Departure from Agadir at 8 o’clock by 4WD to Taroudant, known as “the little Marrakesh”.
 It is spectacular for its massive ramparts and beautiful medina.
-We continue to Taliouine, the heart of the saffron growing area of Morocco and on to Kourkouda and then Taznakht.
-This small town is famous for its Berber gelims and carpets.
-From here the road continues to Agdez via Bouazzer to spend the first night in Kasbah Tamnougalte, the oldest Kasbah in the Dra’a Valley.
+We continue to Taliouine, the heart of the saffron growing area of Morocco, where there is a little government-run museum about saffron agriculture.
+As you enter the scent of saffron is delicious.
+After crossing the Tizi-n-Tighatine and Tizi-n-Ikhsane passes, we arrive in Taznakht, famous for its Berber gelims and carpets.
+From here the road continues to Agdez via the cobalt and copper mines of Bouazzer to spend the first night in the Dra’a Valley.

 2nd day: Agdez – Merzouga

-After breakfast, there will be a visit to the Kasbah itself before continuing south and then east at Tansikht towards Merzouga.
-We stop for lunch at a riad in N’Qob overlooking the mountains.
+After breakfast, there will be a visit to Kasbah Tamnougalte, which is the oldest Kasbah in the Dra’a Valley and still inhabited by some 13 families, while the Jewish quarter has been abandoned and is slowly crumbling.
+From here we drive south to Tansikht where our route crosses the Dra’a River.
+Just before you reach it, ask your driver to stop for you to look at the dinosaur footprints in the rocks at the side of the road!
+Now travelling east, we stop for lunch at a riad in N’Qob overlooking the mountains.
 Later we pass through Tazzarine, featured in the film “Babel” and reach the bivouac in Merzouga, where you will be greeted with a glass of tea.
-After you have settled a little, you take a camel ride to watch the sun go down over the dunes, followed by dinner and the night a nomad tent.
+After you have settled a little, you take a one -o one & a half-hour camel ride to watch the sun go down over the dunes, followed by dinner and the night in a nomad tent.

 3rd day: Merzouga – Tinghir/Toudgha – Dades Gorges